 I have four children.
 The oldest is 30, followed by 19 and 17, the youngest being only 3.
-While raising the older three I was a full-time working mother balancing a career and a family.
-It’s a juggling act to say the least and looking back there are a lot of things I wish I’d done differently.
-But even though I wasn’t sure what I was doing half the time I still think I got enough right and I learned a lot in the process.
-This time around I feel more confident in what I need to do, and I parent purposefully.
+While raising the older three, I was a full-time working mother balancing a career and a family.
+It’s a juggling act, to say the least, and looking back, there are a lot of things I wish I’d done differently.
+But even though I wasn’t sure what I was doing half the time, I still think I got enough right, and I learned a lot in the process.
+This time around, I feel more confident in what I need to do, and I parent purposefully.

 Creating your child’s childhood is a big responsibility.
 They will one day be adults looking back on the memories you so carefully placed along the way.
-Hopefully their childhood will have shaped them into well-rounded and confident adults who have positive relationships.
+Hopefully, their childhood will have shaped them into well-rounded and confident adults who have positive relationships.

 How can a parent purposefully make decisions to give their child a positive childhood?
 I may not have all the answers, but I have some!
 Here is a list of ten things you can start doing today to help give your child a childhood of great memories!

 As cliché as this might sound, this may be by far the number one point to remember when creating your child’s childhood.
-It is true that young children love toys and teenagers love electronics and expensive clothing, but those things last for a season.
+Young children indeed love toys, and teenagers love electronics and expensive clothing, but those things last for a season.
 They won’t remember each item they played with as a child or how many pairs of basketball sneakers they had.
 They will remember you playing board games with them and teaching them to swim.
 They will remember you reading bedtime stories with them and helping them work on school projects.
-There is a scripture that reads, “Where your treasure is, there lies your heart.”
+Matthew 6:21 NIV reads, “ For where your treasure is, there your heart will be also.”
 A parent’s best treasure isn’t their checkbook or their credit card, it’s their time.
 Where do you spend the majority of your time?
 Is it purposefully creating a beautiful childhood for your children?
 If not, then maybe it’s time you start.
 One day they will thank you!

 Childhood is like a mirror, which reflects in afterlife the images first presented to it. – Samuel Smiles

 Raby, K. L., Roisman, G. I., Fraley, R. C. and Simpson, J. A. (2015), The Enduring Predictive Significance of Early Maternal Sensitivity: Social and Academic Competence Through Age 32 Years.
-Child Dev, 86: 695–708. doi:10.1111/cdev.12325
+Child Dev, 86 695–708. doi:10.1111/cdev.12325